ZJU-FAST-Lab/am_traj/README.md

   Inputs:

-    wT: Weight for the time regularizarion
+    wT: Weight for the time regularization
     wA: Weight for the integrated squared norm of acceleration
     wJ: Weight for the integrated squared norm of jerk
     mVr: Maximum velocity rate